Scalar Gravitational Waves in the Effective Theory of Gravity: Linearization Around Flat Space

 The tensor decomposition (\ref{metdecomp}) is useful for separating gauge invariant from gauge non-invariant components of the linearized deviations of the metric from flat space in a Lorentz covariant way.
 Because the Einstein equations obtained by the full metric variation has $tt$ and $ti$ components which act as four constraints, similar to the Gauss Law constraint on the longitudinal part of the electric field in electromagnetism, not all modes in the covariant decomposition (\ref{gaugeinvcov}) are true propagating degrees of freedom.
-In the pure Einstein theory ($b'=0$) it is well known that the scalar spin-$0$ metric perturbations $h- \sq w$ and $3$ of the $5$ polarizations of spin-2 gravitational waves are constrained, so that only the $2$ remaining components freely propagate in classical GR.
+In the pure Einstein theory ($b'=0$) the scalar spin-$0$ metric perturbations $h- \sq w$ and $3$ of the $5$ polarizations of spin-2 gravitational waves are constrained, so that only the $2$ remaining transverse, traceless components freely propagate in classical GR.